ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-connect-quic.md

 client, or another).
 If the socket is not already created, the proxy creates a new one.
 Proxies can choose to reuse server-facing sockets across multiple datagram flows, or have a unique server-facing socket for every datagram flow.

+If a proxy reuses server-facing sockets, it SHOULD store which authorities (server names) are being accessed over a particular server-facing socket so it can avoid performing a new DNS query and potentially choosing a different server IP address.

 If the request includes a Client-Connection-Id header, the proxy is receiving a request to be able to route traffic back to the client using that Connection ID.
 If the pair of this